030/news-website/README.md

 ## Cleanup

 Deletion of the CloudFormation stack does not seem to remove the DynamoDB.
-Remove it manually to safe costs.
+Remove it manually to save costs.

 ## Sources